How to Build a Prediction Market Platform Like Polymarket

 Polygon is the most popular choice, offering EVM compatibility, low transaction fees, and a mature developer ecosystem — it powers Polymarket itself.
 Base is gaining adoption rapidly as a credible alternative with strong institutional backing from Coinbase.
 Ethereum mainnet suits platforms requiring maximum decentralisation and security.
 Solana suits high-frequency trading use cases for teams comfortable developing entirely outside the EVM ecosystem.

 The legal status of prediction markets varies by jurisdiction and market type.
-In the US, the CFTC regulates event contracts as derivatives, requiring registration as a Designated Contract Market or operation under specific narrow exemptions.
-In the UK, platforms may fall under FCA financial services regulation, Gambling Commission oversight, or both — depending entirely on the event types offered and the platform’s structural design.
-Every operator must obtain jurisdiction-specific legal advice before launching without exception.
+In the US, the CFTC regulates event contracts as derivatives, requiring registration as a Designated Contract Market or operation under specific narrow exemptions — though regulatory openness toward political event contracts increased in 2024 and 2025.
+In the UK, platforms may fall under FCA financial services regulation, Gambling Commission oversight, or both.
+In the EU, MiCA and MiFID II may both apply depending on the platform’s structure and the event types offered.
+Every operator must obtain jurisdiction-specific legal advice before launching.